RF Toolbox

 RF Spectrum Analyzers

 A spectrum analyzer is a must have tool for rf coordination.
 Here are a couple of popular options for spectrum analyzers.
-Personally I use a Signal Hound BB60C most of the time.
-I RF Explorer when I want to travel light and are not planing on being in ay difficult RF situations.
+Personally I use a Signal Hound BB60D most of the time.
+An TinySA Ultra when I want to travel light and are not planing on being in any difficult RF situations.

 Signal Hound BB60C & BB60D